freeCodeCamp/freeCodeCamp/curriculum/challenges/english/15-javascript-algorithms-and-data-structures-22/learn-intermediate-oop-by-building-a-platformer-game/64b5322f4abaca4b4dfc36ff.md

 ---
-id: 64b4197bd3817c0afb348f78
+id: 64b5322f4abaca4b4dfc36ff
-title: Step 69
+title: Step 75
 challengeType: 0
-dashedName: step-69
+dashedName: step-75
 ---

 # --description--

-When you start the game, you will notice that the position of the platforms is animating alongside the player.
-But if you try to jump below one of the platforms, then you will jump right through it.

-In order to fix this issue, you will need to add collision detection logic to the game.

-Start by calling the `forEach` method on the `platforms` array.
-For the callback function pass in `platform` as the parameter.
+Add another conditional statement that checks if the player's `y` position plus the player's height is greater than or equal to the platform's `y` position.

+Below that, add another conditional statement that checks if the player's `y` position is less than or equal to the sum of the platform's `y` position plus the platform's height.

 # --hints--

 Test 1